vuongducphuong/documentation/content/applications/productivity/mail_plugins/outlook.rst

    .. image:: outlook/odoo-for-outlook.png
       :align: center
-      :alt: Odoo for Outlook add-in button
+      :alt: Leansoft for Outlook add-in button

 #.
 The right-side panel can now display **Company Insights**.
 At the bottom, click on *Login*.

    .. image:: outlook/panel-login.png
       :align: center
-      :alt: Logging in your Odoo database
+      :alt: Logging in your Leansoft database

    .. note::
       Only a limited amount of *Company Insights* (*Lead Enrichment*) requests are available as a